 \subsection{Spectroscopy}

-As a spectroscopic variability indicator, we forward-model the formal ``uncertainty'' on the median RV reported in the \textit{Gaia} DR3 catalogue.
+As a spectroscopic variability indicator, we forward model the formal uncertainty on the median RV reported in the \textit{Gaia} DR3 catalogue.
 For a star in a Keplerian binary, the RV varies over time according to

 where $\nu$ is the true anomaly, $e$ is the eccentricity, and $v_z$ is a constant velocity offset.
-The RV semi-amplitude $K_*$ of the primary star induced by the companion is a function of the companion mass, orbital period, eccentricity, and inclination;
+The RV semi-amplitude $K_*$ of the primary star induced by the companion is a function of the companion mass, orbital period, eccentricity, and inclination:

-The RV amplitude increases with larger companion masses and smaller separations of the stars.
+The RV amplitude increases with higher companion masses and smaller separations of the stars.

-We use \texttt{gaiamock} to compute epoch-level RVs by sampling Equation~\ref{eq:rv_orbit_model} at realistic \textit{Gaia}-like observing times.
+We use \texttt{gaiamock} to compute epoch-level RVs by sampling Eq.~\ref{eq:rv_orbit_model} at realistic \textit{Gaia}-like observation times.
 Because the precise spectroscopic scanning law is not public, we approximate the RV observing epochs using a random subset of \texttt{rv\_nb\_transits} times from the observing dates given by the astrometric scanning law.
 While not exact, this approximation appears sufficient for our purposes: with a median of $\sim$18 transits per star in DR3 \citep{Katz+2023}, binaries with periods shorter than or comparable to the \textit{Gaia} baseline are typically sampled well enough that the specific observing times have little effect on the variability statistics.